Goekdeniz-Guelmez/mlx-embeddings-lora/README.md

   - Triplet Loss: Margin-based triplet optimization
   - NT-Xent Loss: Normalized temperature-scaled cross entropy (SimCLR-style)

+So far only Text based embedding models and contrastive learning is supported, more features and algorythms are to come.

 - 🔧 **Flexible Dataset Support**
   - Hugging Face datasets
   - JSONL files